 As Music Director, Travis is in charge of all student programs, lessons, live performances, and both student and teacher development here in Vienna.
 Using his skills as a multi-instrumentalist and experienced teacher, Travis strives to build our students' confidence not just in music but in their every day lives.
 He holds degrees in both Entertainment Business and Recording Arts from Full Sail University (Orlando, FL).
 Travis's experiences and endless desire to become a better musician allows him to dig deep to bring a high level of energy and fun to all our lessons and groups at School of Rock.

 Travis's journey through music started on the piano at age three, and by nine he had moved on to teaching himself guitar while taking private drum lessons from Bill Richards (Section Leader for The United States Army Band).
 Throughout high school, Travis marched in the snare line as well as sitting in on various instruments with his friend's bands as much as possible.
 He has since written, performed and recorded with a number of artists and has held various positions within indie record labels, radio, booking agencies and studios around the US.

-Nate Ihara Guitar Teacher, Bass Guitar Teacher, Keyboard Teacher, Singing Teacher
+Guitar Teacher, Bass Guitar Teacher, Keyboard Teacher, Vocal Teacher

 Nate comes to School Of Rock Ashburn with over 20 years of professional experience in the music industry.
 Beginning his journey with voice & piano at a young age, he quickly moved to saxophone, guitar, bass, and an array of other instruments.